migueravila/Yosemite/README.md

 # Yosemite

-⛰️ The pleasent color theme for Nova
+⛰️ Minimal yet colorful theme for Nova.

 <!--
 👋 Hello!
 As Nova users browse the extensions library, a good README can help them understand what your extension does, how it works, and what setup or configuration it may require.